Gloria-21/weird_and_wonderful/README.md

 3. As a seller I want to create a lot to resell my items.
 The user can, once the profile is created, to add items and create a lot.

-4. As a seller I want to be able to edit and delete my lot as well as see my bids.
+4. As a seller I want to be able to edit and delete my lot.
 The user will be able also to edit and delete items from the lots created beforehand.

 ## Fixed bugs